t3ng214/aws-alexa-workshop-ask/README.md

 ![](img/workshop/get-account-detail.png)

 19. Scroll down and click “Save Intent”

 If at any point you made a mistake in the steps above, selecting the “Latest” version of the intent at the top, next to the intent name, will allow you to edit your choices.

 20. Let’s build this simple Bot: Hit the grey Build button at the top right corner.
-You will be asked for confirmation to build.
-Click “Build”.
+You will be asked for confirmation to build. **Click “Build”**.
 The build process takes approximately a minute.
 Once complete, you can ask your bot a question as a way to test it.
 For example, you could type “what is my checking balance?” in the chat window.
 At this stage since we have not added in the backend Lambda function, the response will be that the bot is ready for fulfillment.
 Let’s add 2 more intents and one more slot type.
-21. Click the blue “+” sign next to “Intents” on the left hand side of the page, then click “Create new intent”.
+21. Click the blue “+” sign next to “Intents” on the left hand side of the page, then **click “Create new intent”**.
 22. This intent will allow users to get information on their outstanding home or car loan balance, so set the name to “GetLoanDetail” then click ‘Add’
 23. For sample utterences (the things we expect out users to type/say to our bot to trigger a specific intent/action), add the following phrase then click the blue “+” at the end of the sample utterance box.
-•	“Get my {LoanType} loan balance”
+*	“Get my {LoanType} loan balance”
-24. Now we’ll create a new slot type which we’ll use to store a response from the user as to whether they are wanting the intent to access their car loan balance or their home loan balance.
-Click the blue “+” sign next to ‘Slot types’ on the left hand side of the screen
+24. Now we’ll create a new slot type which we’ll use to store a response from the user as to whether they are wanting the intent to access their car loan balance or their home loan balance. **Click the blue “+” sign next to ‘Slot types’ on the left hand side of the screen**
 *	For ‘Slot type name’ enter “LoanType” and optionally provide a description
 *	Enter the following two options as values:
-	**	car
+	*	car
-	**	home
+	*	home
 25. Click ‘Add slot to intent’
 26. Change the name of the slot from “slotOne” to “LoanType”
 27. Provide a prompt (such as “Which loan account?”)